randyheydon/distPND/README.rst

 Specify command-packages
 ------------------------
 Your setup script must be made aware that these commands are available.
-The easiest way to this is in the setup.cfg file: under the heading [global], include the line "command-packages=distpnd".
+The easiest way to do this is in the setup.cfg file: under the heading [global], include the line "command-packages=distpnd".
 Alternatively, this can be specified on the command line as an option to the setup script in the form "python setup.py --command-packages distpnd *command*".

 Specify PND-specific options
 ----------------------------